 After the third partition of Poland (1795), the Austrian occupant designated the Castle for use as a court and a prison.
 However, the prison was inaugurated only in 1825 when the city belonged to the Kingdom of Poland (a semi-independent state in personal union with Russia, established in 1815).
 The reconstruction of the Castle’s interior began at that time with the conversion of its grand rooms into smaller ones.
 In 1844, the eastern facade was redesigned in the neoclassical style.
 At the end of the 19th century a semi-circular courtyard was enclosed by a new single-storey crescent-shaped prison wing.
 Also, the prison was surrounded then by a new outer wall.

-The District Museum owes its origins to the commitment and initiative of Stanislaw Karpowicz, rev. Andrzej Wyrzykowski, Józef Pietraszewski and Zdzisław Lenartowicz.
+The Castle Museum in Sandomierz owes its origins to the commitment and initiative of Stanislaw Karpowicz, rev. Andrzej Wyrzykowski, Józef Pietraszewski and Zdzisław Lenartowicz.
 They were members of the Sandomierz branch of the Polish Tourist Society.
 The opening ceremony of the Museum (originally known as the Museum of Sandomierz Land) took place on 5 May 1921.